TaiHovanky/OMDb-Search-Exam/README.md

 ```
 - Using the `imdbID` provided by the search results will let you fetch the details of a particular movie.

-### Start the application
-- Open a terminal window and navigate to the OMDb-Search-Exam directory.
-- Run the 'npm install' command to install all dependencies.
-- Run the 'webpack' command.
-- Open another terminal window and navigate to the OMDb-Search-Exam/server directory.
-Run the 'nodemon index.js' command.
-- In your browser, navigate to http://localhost:3000.